scipion-em/scipion-em-cistem/README.rst

 cisTEM plugin
 =============

-**ATTENTION: This plugin is still in development and will eventually replace grigoriefflab plugin.**
+**ATTENTION: This plugin replaces grigoriefflab plugin.
+You cannot use both of them simultaneously.**

 This plugin provide wrappers around several programs of `cisTEM <https://cistem.org>`_ software suite.